Xeift/Apex-Legends-Anti-Recoil/README.md

 If you're new to python, just google some video tutorials on youtube to learn how to correctly install python and modules.

+You can use this script in any gun game.

 ### Requirements
 python3